Words and terms used in the world of From The Waters.

 A twist which causes an aelinuan to have memory blocks on certain random facts or memories; for example, someone might not remember that two people are related or that they do a certain task.

-A Celestial Colour division specialising in logistics, procurement, trade and commerce.
+An Aelish Celestial Colour division specialising in logistics, procurement, trade and commerce.

 The uniform all Celestials wear to perform velurea.
 It consists of a mask with an intricate design in several different shades of blue, a cotton shirt and trousers in a darker shade of blue, a full length cloak with a hood, plain black shoes and a black pair of gloves.

-A Guardian division responsible for media policies, infrastructure and regulations for TV, radio, internet and phone services.
+In Aelin, a Guardian division responsible for media policies, infrastructure and regulations for TV, radio, internet and phone services.

 The building in Aelin City that serves as a base for Regulators.
 Consists of the Highrise, Distribution Centre and Infrastructure Warehouses.